Dictum-SM/state/README.md

 The res_type identifies the executor with which the resource will be managed.
 For example, the DSM processing `nexus-deployment-kubectlk: nexus/nexus-deploy/` would result in either `kubectl apply -k /literal/path/nexus/nexus-deploy/` or `kubectl delete -k /literal/path/nexus/nexus-deploy/`

 Every environment must be managed by an order of operations.
 Resources will inevitably rely on dependencies.
-TheDSM addresses an Environment's order of operations by applying configurations sequentially, but this is not enough for complex environment provisioning, management, and updating.
-TheDSM also executes process helpers between resource application that allow administrators to dynamically configure things like health checking and resource availability checks.
-This enables theDSM to pause, wait, or fail between configuration applications as needed.
+The DSM addresses an Environment's order of operations by applying configurations sequentially, but this is not enough for complex environment provisioning, management, and updating.
+The DSM also executes process helpers between resource application that allow administrators to dynamically configure things like health checking and resource availability checks.
+This enables the DSM to pause, wait, or fail between configuration applications as needed.

 ## Getting Started